-Module Code: LR7001 Module Coordinator: Loughlin Deegan Teaching staff: Thomas Conway Term: 1 & 2 Average Teaching Hours: 3 hours per week
+Module Coordinator: Loughlin Deegan

+Teaching staff: Thomas Conway

+Term: 1 & 2

+Average Teaching Hours: 3 hours per week

-This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices as evidenced in the theatres of Dublin.
+This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices.
+It will see students engage with contemporary plays and recordings of performances, theatre artists of international standing, and interpretative frameworks that facilitate deeper analysis of the plays and performances.

 The principle aim of the course is to enable students to become conversant in the practices, processes, forms, theories and debating points that constitute the making and reception of contemporary theatre.
 The module is taken by all MFA students including playwrights, designers and directors.

-- Identify the principle approaches and debating points of contemporary theatre - Analyse the formal, aesthetic and ethical dimensions to contemporary theatre - Identify, interface with and interrogate the working methods of a range of professional theatre practitioners - Integrate various production methods and rehearsal processes into the student's own practice, and collaborate with theatre artists across a wide spectrum of forms
+- Identify the principle approaches and debating points of contemporary theatre - Analyse the formal, aesthetic and ethical dimensions to contemporary theatre - Identify, interface with and interrogate the working methods of a range of professional theatre practitioners - Interrogate various production methods and rehearsal processes and gauge their value to the student's own practice and collaborations with theatre artists across a wide spectrum of forms